DITAVAL editor ditaval-editor

 When you create a DITAVAL topic, it opens in the Editor for editing.
 To edit an existing DITAVAL topic, navigate to the folder or map where the DITAVAL topic is located, and then select Edit from the Options menu.

-The DITAVAL editor allows you to perform the following tasks:
+The DITAVAL editor allows you to perform multiple tasks as listed below using the options in the Editor toolbar.

 Add a single property in your DITAVAL file.

 The second drop-down list shows the values configured for the selected attribute.
 Then, the next drop-down list shows the actions that you can configure on the selected attribute.
 The allowed values in the action drop-down are - include, exclude, passthrough, and flag.
-For more information about these values, view the definition of prop element in OASIS DITA documentation
+For more information about these values, view the definition of prop element in OASIS DITA documentation.
+For details of the action of the properties added in the attributes, view Actions for property.

 NOTE